-For the 12 months ended June 30, 2019, the Treaty provided \$205 million of coverage on a per occurrence basis after covered catastrophe losses exceeded the \$10 million Company retention limit.
+For the 12 months ended June 30, 2020, the Treaty provided \$600 million of coverage on a per occurrence basis after covered catastrophe losses exceeded the \$40 million Company retention limit.
 The Treaty specifically excluded coverage for any Florida business and for California earthquake losses on fixed property policies such as homeowners, but did cover losses from fires following an earthquake.
+In addition, the Treaty excluded losses from wildfires on 89.5% of certain coverage layers of the Treaty as noted in the table below.